Qingchuan-Ma/HDLBits/README.md

 # HDLBits
-HDLBits solutions and A spyder
+HDLBits solutions and A web crawler